lexilash/lexilash.github.io/README.md

 # OVERVIEW
-The Maize-Maze initiative aimed to create an innovative and immersive game experience, departing from traditional app development.
-The project's name, Maize-Maze, cleverly reflects the concept—a 3D maze runner horror game set in a haunted corn maze.
+The Maize Maze initiative aimed to create an innovative and immersive game experience, departing from traditional app development.
+The project's name, Maize Maze, cleverly reflects the concept— a 3D maze runner horror game set in a haunted corn maze.
 Initially conceptualized as a 2D top-down maze, the project evolved into a 3D format to enhance realism and engagement, aligning with industry standards.

-In Maize-Maze, players navigate through a sinister corn maze, evading malevolent entities.
+In Maize Maze, players navigate through a sinister corn maze, evading malevolent entities.
 The game challenges players to escape the maze's confines or succumb to the lurking horrors.

 ## Experience Gained